- Coverage Ratio

 Building Your US Credit Score

-You don’t need US credit to get your first property.
+You donβt need US credit to get your first property.
+You can also get your ITIN set up quickly to speed up the process.
 Lenders treat foreign buyers as if they have a 680 credit score.

 Real Deal Examples